-However while waiting to buy tickets, Harrie began feeling very ill and had to go home.
-We continued on and we were delighted when our tour guide was John Paul a tall and reasonably good looking American, we had spotted yesterday.
-After laughing about how closely his name sounded like Shaun Paul (our go to artist for a night out) he was henceforth to be known as this.
-Lucy and Vicky were very happy with him and his confident attitude.
+However, while waiting to buy tickets, Harrie began feeling very ill and had to go home.
+We continued, and we were delighted when our tour guide was John Paul a tall and reasonably good looking American, we had spotted yesterday.
+After laughing about how closely his name sounded like Shaun Paul (our go-to artist for a night out), he was henceforth to be known as this.
+Lucy and Vicky were delighted with him and his confident attitude.
 The tour began by walking across Charles bridge and getting a short tram ride to the top.
 We visited the old royal palace, St. Vitus’ Cathedral, St George’s Basilica and Kafka’s House.

-The tour was interesting however not as good as the free tour, we spent a lot of the time trying to work out what sport Shaun Paul played (we later discovered it was martial arts).
-His attractiveness was slightly ruined by the discovery of his monobrow.
+The tour was enjoyable; however, not as good as the free tour.
+We spent a lot of the time trying to work out what sport Shaun Paul played (we later discovered it was martial arts).
+Shaun Paul’s attractiveness was slightly ruined by the realisation of his mono-brow.
 Lucy decided this was not an issue and could be waxed off.

-Rushing to get ready we hadn’t left enough time to pre drink so looking like typical Brits abroad we walked down the street drinking a bottle of prosecco.
+Rushing to get ready we hadn’t left enough time to pre-drink so looking like typical Brits abroad we walked down the street drinking a bottle of prosecco.
 I’m not sure what the name of the company we went with was, but it began in Prague old town square.
-We arrived at the first bar and had an hour of free shots of either absinth or watered down cranberry Vodka.
-After one shot of absinth we realised what an awful idea that was, however the watered down cranberry vodka was pathetic.
-We instead poured four into a cup creating our own treble.
-In the next bar we befriended a group of guys with very interesting tshirts on, to find out what all their nicknames meangt.
-The worst of which were towlie and heffer herder.
+We arrived at the first bar and had an hour of free shots of either absinth or watered-down cranberry Vodka.
+After one shot of absinthe, we realised what an awful idea that was, however, the watered-down cranberry vodka was pathetic.
+We instead poured four into a cup, creating our own treble.
+In the next bar, we befriended a group of guys with very interesting t-shirts on, to try and find out what all their nicknames meant.
+The worst of which was towlie and heffer herder.
 I will leave you to ponder what they mean.
-Meanwhile the bar crawl reps were driving themselves mad trying to do their job, as Prague has strict noise curfew rules and we were being continually shushed on the street.
+Meanwhile, the bar crawl reps were driving themselves mad trying to do their job, as Prague has strict noise curfew rules, and we were continually shushed on the street.

 While many of the bars were like their own mini club, our final destination was a disappointment.
-The club was huge with 5 floors and it’s own ice bar.
-On a Monday night it was relatively empty, the only floor that was busy was full of extremely creepy guys that just stared at any girl in the room.
-The main amusement was when beth slipped and went skidding down the entire staircase and got caught by a large group of guys at the bottom.
-So after a few hours we followed the river to find our way to back to the hostel.
+The club was massive with five floors, and it’s own ice bar.
+On a Monday night, it was relatively empty; the only floor that was busy was full of extremely creepy guys that just stared at any girl in the room.
+The main amusement was when Beth slipped and went skidding down the entire staircase and got caught by a large group of keen guys at the bottom, who looked like their dreams had just come true.
+So after a few hours, we followed the river to find our way to back to the hostel.